rosygupta/intellivision-myo/README.md

 # intellivision-myo

+The First BIG Hardware Thing with ClaraiFAI.

-Live augumented reality using google glass and clarifai api, smoothly controlling it with Myo armband.
+Live augumented reality using Google Glass and Clarifai Api, smoothly controlled by MYO armband.

+OK, imagine iron man working

 We came up with a weekend hardware hack at Spartahacks 2016, Michigan State University.